BCDevOps/devops-platform-workshops/workshop-material/slides/openshift101/content/04_general_openshift_components_and_tasks/index.md

 - Team 'admins' are in control of user access to each project
   - Use of default roles should be leveraged
       - Project admin
-      - Project editor
+      - Project edit
-      - Project viewer
+      - Project view
 - Service accounts are used to
   - permit pulling of images from one namespace to another
   - manage resources across multiple projects from a CI & CD tool (ie. Jenkins)